Gluesticks Blog

 • Heat milk, sugar, and butter in a microwave-safe bowl (or heat over the stove) for 90 seconds or until the butter begins to melt.
 Stir.
 The milk should be around 115-120 degrees.

-• In a large mixing bowl combine 3 cups of flour, yeast, and salt.
+• In a large mixing bowl, combine 3 cups of flour, yeast, and salt.
 Pour the milk mixture into the dry ingredients.
 Add eggs and mix well.
-Add the remaining 3 cups of flour and mix until soft dough forms.
+Add the remaining flour and mix until a soft dough forms.
 Stir in the cinnamon chips.
 The dough will be soft and slightly stickier than other yeast breads.

-• Turn dough out on a lightly floured surface and knead until smooth and elastic.
-Place dough in an oiled bowl and cover with a damp cloth or plastic.
-Let rise in a warm location for 1 hour.
+• Turn the dough out on a lightly floured surface and knead until smooth and elastic.
+Place the dough in an oiled bowl and cover it with a damp cloth or plastic wrap.
+Let rise at room temperature for 1 hour.

 • Punch dough down and divide into 2 portions.